-GOP Seeks Reduction In Health Law's 10 Essential Benefits
+GOP Considers Trimming Health Law's 10 Essential Benefits

 Policy-ish

-GOP Seeks Reduction In Health Law's 10 Essential Benefits
+GOP Considers Trimming Health Law's 10 Essential Benefits

 As Republicans look at ways to replace or repair the Affordable Care Act, many suggest that shrinking the list of services that insurers are required to offer in individual and small group plans would reduce costs and increase flexibility.